 While not invincible, sets of armor provided a significant advantage in medieval warfare.
 Their development and evolution were inextricably linked with the advancement of weaponry and played a crucial role in shaping the social, cultural, and military landscape of the Middle Ages.

-Concept art of a medieval knight in golden armor on Craiyon - Khao Tick On
+Portrait of emperor trajan in regalia and armor on Craiyon - Khao Tick On

 Knight, Armor, Middle Ages, Armor Knight, Helm, Weapons, Old Knight - Khao Tick On